todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ## .NET Core "Hello, world!" on Docker 1.12 RC

 Lets give .net core and Docker a go.
-First we'll get the latest dotnet image and run it
+First we'll get the latest dotnet docker image and run it.

 ```
 docker run -it microsoft/dotnet:latest